bassiarmaan/website/content/index.md

 title: Hi, I'm Armaan!
 ---

-I'm a CS student at UCLA who enjoys solving problems at the intersection of AI, robotics, and software.
+I'm a sophomore at UCLA studying Computer Science and Engineering who enjoys solving problems at the intersection of AI, robotics, and software.

 Currently I'm a Software Engineering Intern at Quanergy Solutions, a 3D LiDAR Security Company.
 At Quanergy, I am implementing and optimizing algorithms for real-time processing to enhance security surveillance capabilities.
 I am also developing documentation for software tools and workflows within the company.